omazim/java_decagon/README.md

 # Design
 - ## VaultManager
-  This class exposes the following:
+  This class exposes the following fields:
-  - A static account balances map as a ConcurrentHashMap.
+  - A static `accountBalances` map as a ConcurrentHashMap.
 This map is keyed by the account number and holds the balance on that account.
-  - A static ledger as a ConcurrentLinkedQueue.
+  - A static `ledger` as a ConcurrentLinkedQueue.
 This queue holds every transaction done on the system.
+  - `accountNumber`,
+  - `accountName`,
+  - `phoneNumber`

 - ## TransactionManager
   This class extends VaultsManager and exposes methods to:
-  - deposit: to make a deposit,
+  - `deposit`: to make a deposit,
-  - withdraw: to make a withdrawal,
+  - `withdraw`: to make a withdrawal,
-  - depositHistory: to retrieve deposit history of an account,
+  - `depositHistory`: to retrieve deposit history of an account,
-  - withdrawalHistory: to retrieve withdrawal history on an account,
+  - `withdrawalHistory`: to retrieve withdrawal history on an account,
-  - history: to retrieve all history on an account or all accounts (deposits and withdrawals).
+  - `history`: to retrieve all history on an account or all accounts (deposits and withdrawals).

   > The methods for retrieving transaction history accepts arguments to determine what type of transaction history to retrieve and whether to use to filter for a target account or not.

 - ## AccountManager
   This class extends VaultsManager as well and exposes methods to:
-  - generateAccountNumber: to generate a random account number,
+  - `generateAccountNumber`: to generate a random account number,
-  - openAccount: to register a new account in the accounts map and update its initial balance,
+  - `openAccount`: to register a new account in the accounts map and update its initial balance.
   > The class also has protected or private methods to validate account name and phone number before opening an account.

 - ## Account